internal header

 Yes, the lives of children who have been sexually abused are forever changed.
 But many adults have healed from childhood sexual abuse and are living caring and productive lives.

 Some children may be ready to talk about their abuse and deal with it soon after it happens.
-Others may need to move more slowly, gradually testing the safety and addressing the issues that arise.
-Children do best with a combination of love from caregivers, and support from an adult they can trust again.
+Others may need to move more slowly, gradually testing their safety and addressing the issues that arise.
+Children do best with a combination of love from caregivers, and support from an adult they can trust.
 The trusted adult may need training to help guide them through their work with your child.

 What should I do if I know a child has been abused?